dentolos19/workflow-cleaner/README.md

 # Workflow Cleaner

-A simple tool for cleaning old workflow runs!
+A simple tool for cleaning old workflow runs on GitHub Actions!

-## Usage
+## ⚒️ Usage

 To get started, run `start.bat`.
 No further action is required, but make sure you fulfil the prerequisites written below!
 To setup the development environment, run `setup.bat` which will create a Python virtual environment and install all required dependencies automatically.